ngi-nix/ngi_website_content/blogs/PerlDivingWithNix.md

 It seems that when forking ZBar mchehab, the new maintainer, also made the sage decision to include all the myriad interfaces for the library and maintain them!

-Armed with this new Perl module that we **knew** working with the latest ZBar library it was possible to construct a new `buildPerlPackage` that reused the src from the ZBar packaged in nixpkgs.
+Armed with this new Perl module that we **knew** worked with the latest ZBar library it was possible to construct a new `buildPerlPackage` that reused the src from the ZBar packaged in nixpkgs.

 ```nix
 BarcodeZBar = buildPerlPackage {